cloudmesh/cloudmesh-cloud/deprecated/docs-source/source/pytest.md

 succeeds and reports this to nose to expose the information if a tess succeds or fails, when running it

-Note that all nosetest functions start with a `HEADING()` in the body which conveniently prints a banner with the function name and thus helps in debugging in case of errors.
+Note that all pytest functions start with a `HEADING()` in the body which conveniently prints a banner with the function name and thus helps in debugging in case of errors.